 - Licensing requirements: You should record app-related licensing requirements.
 Your notes will help you to manage license usage effectively and to decide whether to configure specific features in Endpoint Management to facilitate licensing.
-For example, if you deploy a free or paid iOS app, Apple enforces licensing requirements on the app by making the users sign into their iTunes account.
+For example, if you deploy a free or paid iOS app, Apple enforces licensing requirements on the app by making the users sign into their Apple App Store account.
 You can register for Apple volume purchase to distribute and manage these apps via Endpoint Management.
-Volume purchase allows users to download the apps without having to sign into their iTunes account.
+Volume purchase allows users to download the apps without having to sign into their Apple App Store account.
 Also, tools, such as Samsung SAFE and Samsung Knox, have special licensing requirements to complete before deploying those features.

 A healthcare organization plans to deploy Endpoint Management to serve as a MAM solution for their mobile apps.
 Mobile apps are delivered to corporate and BYOD users.
 IT decides to deliver and manage the following apps: